ece362-purdue/proton-labs/lab0-intro/README.md

 > [!IMPORTANT]
 > Show your newly installed VScode and Pico Extension to a TA.

-## Step 4: Configure the Pico Extension for your board
+## Step 4: Configure PlatformIO for your board

-In the Pico Extension sidebar that appears, click New C/C++ Project.
+In PlatformIO sidebar that appears, click New C/C++ Project.
 In the window that appears, do the following:

 - Specify `lab0` as the name.
 - Select `Proton` as the board.